fleetdm/fleet/handbook/people/README.md

 ### Annual reporting for capital credit line

 - Within 60 days of the end of the year:
-  - Provide SVB with our balance sheet and P&L for the past twelve months.
+  - Provide Silicon Valley Bank (SVB) with our balance sheet and profit and loss statement (P&L, sometimes called a cashflow statement) for the past twelve months.
   - Provide SVB with our annual operating budgets and projections (on a quarterly basis) for the coming year.
   - Deliver this as early as possible in case they have questions.